 Esposito is an urban homesteader who writes about social change, and has spoken on sustainability at the 2010 TEDxPhilly Conference.
 I think his newest book might be of interest to your readers and we would be honored to be featured or guest blog on your Green Living Blog.

-Nic recently released his second book, Kensington Homestead, a collection of essays about growing food in the transitional neighborhood of Kensington, Philadelphia, which I think may be of great interest to your readers.
-With topics that range from ill-fated chicken kills and rogue bees to neighbor dynamics, gentrification, planting cycles, poverty, and community involvement, this collection offers a rich and diverse look at urban farming as an instrument of social change.
+Nic recently released his second book, Kensington Homestead, collection of essays about growing food in the transitional neighborhood of Kensington, Philadelphia, which I think may be of great interest to your readers.
+With topics that range from ill-fated chicken kills and rogue bees to neighbor dynamics, gentrification, planting cycles, poverty, and community involvement, this collection offers a rich and diverse look at urban farming as instrument of social change.

 Nic Esposito is a writer and urban farmer from Philadelphia.
-After developing urban farm projects in Philadelphia as a part of Philly Rooted, Nic Esposito and his wife Elisa currently operate Emerald Street Urban Farm as well as their own homestead populated by their son, Luca, a dog, a cat, and a whole bunch of chickens.
+After developing urban farm projects in Philadelphia as a part of Philly Rooted, Nic Esposito and his wife Elisa now operate Emerald Street Urban Farm as well as their own homestead populated by their son, Luca, a dog, a cat, and a whole bunch of chickens.
 He writes about social change for blogs and magazines, has spoken on sustainability at the 2010 TEDxPhilly Conference, and is the founder of The Head & The Hand Press.

 The Green Living Guy, Seth Leitman is a green living expert, celebrity and Editor of the McGraw-Hill, TAB Green Guru Guides.
 Seth is also an Author, Radio Host, Reporter, Writer and a Environmental Consultant on green living.
 The Green Living Guy writes about green living, green lighting, the green guru guides and more.
 Seth's books range from:

 # Build Your Own Electric Vehicle by Bob Brant and Seth Leitman (2nd and 3rd editions)